DDoS/Golite/doc/report.md

 }
 ```

-Notice how the `abs` function has a label without any statements underneath it (an empty basic block)?
+Notice how the `abs` function has a label without any statements underneath it (an empty basic block).
 In LLVM
 this would violate the rule that each basic block must end with a terminator (branch, return or exception handling).
 Both the `ifCase` and `elseCase` blocks also violate a rule: a terminator must be the last in the block; yet a return
 appears before a branch.
 Same issue in the `main`'s `startFor` block.
 Another less obvious issue is the implicit